⚠️ Trigger Warning:

 Petals weren’t footprints, but they were close enough.
 She stirred her bitter coffee, staring at her growing dossier.
 She glanced out the darkened window; her reflection did not have an answer.
 Her own tired eyes stared back, resolutely.

 In Tiffany’s apartment, the air was perfumed with something sweet, metallic, a new blend she was working on, a phantom note in her next poison melody.
 She touched the orchid news clipping again, gazing at Clara’s byline.
 She should have felt fear; instead, she felt only amusement and intrigue.
-A new game piece had entered the board, and Tiffany adored games.
+A new game piece had been added to the board, and Tiffany adored games.
 Tiffany leaned closer to the mirror, crimson lips curling as her reflection merged with Clara’s printed photograph.

 She whispered, almost tenderly, “Let’s dance, Clara.”